hadashiA/VContainer/README.md

 builder.RegisterInstance(obj);
 ```

+Note
-Note that `RegisterIntance` always `Scoped` lifetime.
+- `RegisterIntance` always `Scoped` lifetime.
 So it has no arguments.

 It can resolve like this: